mariadb-corporation/MaxScale/pcre2/doc/html/README.txt

   built.
 If you want only the 16-bit or 32-bit library, use --disable-pcre2-8 to disable building the 8-bit library.

 .
-If you want to include support for just-in-time compiling, which can give large performance improvements on certain platforms, add --enable-jit to the "configure" command.
+If you want to include support for just-in-time (JIT) compiling, which can give large performance improvements on certain platforms, add --enable-jit to the "configure" command.
 This support is available only for certain hardware architectures.
 If you try to enable it on an unsupported architecture, there will be a compile time error.

-.
-When JIT support is enabled, pcre2grep automatically makes use of it, unless you add --disable-pcre2grep-jit to the "configure" command.

 .
 If you do not want to make use of the support for UTF-8 Unicode character strings in the 8-bit library, UTF-16 Unicode character strings in the 16-bit